bdt1/TC-ObjectOrientedProgramingLabs/README.md

 1. In your unit test initialize a human and superhuman instances
 2. Demonstrate calling methods inherited from Human on your SuperHuman instances

-#Part 3 Class Manager

-## Product Inventory Project
+#Part 3 Product Inventory Project

 ## Objectives